google/effcee/README.md

 On Linux, if cross compiling to Windows:
-- [MinGW][MinGW]: A GCC-based cross compiler targeting Windows so that generated executables use the Micrsoft C runtime libraries.
+- [MinGW][MinGW]: A GCC-based cross compiler targeting Windows so that generated executables use the Microsoft C runtime libraries.

 On Windows, the following tools should be installed and available on your path: